brainwane/HARK/Documentation/HARKmanual.md

 [here](https://econ-ark.github.io/HARK/generated/HARKutilities.html) for
 online documentation.

-#### 2.3  HARKinterpolation
+#### 2.3  HARK.interpolation

-The HARKinterpolation module defines classes for representing interpolated function approximations.
+The HARK.interpolation module defines classes for representing interpolated function approximations.
 Interpolation methods in HARK all inherit from a superclass such as HARKinterpolator1D or HARKinterpolator2D, wrapper classes that ensures interoperability across interpolation methods.
 For example,